What’s up with building codes?

 To start, most of us already know a few basics about building codes.
 For example, if you’re selling a house, you likely know that you can’t count basement rooms as bedrooms if they don’t have egress or escape windows.
 Why is that?
 Our residential building code requires that basement bedrooms must have escape windows.
 Or you might be fond of lamenting to friends and family that aspects of your old house are not “up to code,” for example when you find yourself shivering next to a wall with no insulation, or when plugging in a space heater involves a 34-step process to make sure that it doesn’t trip the breaker.

 Building codes establish the minimum standards for a building’s quality, safety, energy use, and construction.
 Constructing a building “to code” means that the building will meet the minimum state requirements, but only that.
 Building developers and owners can always construct buildings that are more efficient than the code requires, but never less efficient.
-This is why establishing strong building codes are a critical policy to improve energy efficiency, reduce carbon emissions, and speed the transition to a clean energy economy.
+This is why establishing strong building codes are a critical policy to improve energy efficiency, reduce carbon emissions, and speed the transition to a clean energy economy for everyone.

 What are building codes?

-Modern building codes are highly technical, but the basic concept has been around for thousands of years.
+Modern building codes are highly technical, but in a way, the basic concept has been around for thousands of years.
 In the 1700s B.C., The Code of Hammurabi stated that “If a builder builds a house for someone, and does not construct it properly, and the house which he built fall in and kill its owner, then that builder shall be put to death.”

 How many bathrooms does a theater need?
 It’s in the building code.